 “Have a conversation about summer drinking,” recommends Powell-Lunder.
 Explain TO your teen that you’re concerned about the amount of free time they have and establish some rules.
 “Be very specific and clear about what the consequences will be if you discover your teenager breaking your rules.”

 Powell-Lunder also recommends parents decide key questions in advance, like can your teenager have friends over while you’re at work?
 Under what circumstances can your teenager use the car?
 What’s your teenager’s summer curfew?
 And so on.

 Require your teenager to have some regular, structured activities.
 “What you don’t want is, ‘Here are the keys to the car.
 Go have fun,’” says Powell-Lunder.

-You don’t need to plan every moment of every summer day, but parents should be keeping tabs on what teenagers are up to, even during downtime.
+You don’t need to plan every moment of every summer day, but parents should be keeping tabs on what teenagers are up to, even during downtime in order to avoid teen drinking.
 “Parents want to give their teenagers more freedom over the summer,” explains Powell-Lunder.
 “Teenagers should have free time, but parents need to be very clear that they will be monitoring.”

 That can include randomly checking in by FaceTime or a phone call, as well as a regular morning conversation.
 “Even if your teenager doesn’t have a plan for that day, you’re asking, ‘What is your schedule for today?’” recommends Powell-Lunder.